CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/07-Enforce-semantic-model-security.md

    ![](Images/dp6003.png)

-3. Hover the cursor over the dataset, and when the ellipsis appears, select the ellipsis, and then select **Security**.
+3. Hover the cursor over the Semantic model, and when the ellipsis appears, select the ellipsis, and then select **Security**.

    ![](Images/dp500_09-33.png)